aaronpk/live-chat-overlay/README.md

 ## Running your own remote server

 The extension defaults to pushing the chat messages through a server managed by [Aaron Parecki](https://aaronpk.tv), and the remote window is loaded from that website.
-Nothing is stored, and there is very little resource usage for this, but if you are more comfortable running this on your own server, head over to the [overlay remote GitHub project](https://github.com/aaronpk/live-chat-overlay-remote) for instructions.
+The chat messages aren't stored on the server, and there is very little resource usage for this, but if you are more comfortable running this on your own server, head over to the [overlay remote GitHub project](https://github.com/aaronpk/live-chat-overlay-remote) for instructions.

 ## TODO